Type choices :

 10.1.
 Emergency

-In the event of an emergency, the Customer must contact 911 and the Domaine at 514-863-8792.
-The Client is responsible, to the exclusion of any liability of the Domaine, for the payment of all costs associated with external emergency services.
+In case of emergency, the Client must contact 911 and the Estate at 514-863-8792.
+The Client is responsible, to the exclusion of any liability of the Estate, for the payment of all costs associated with external emergency services.

 10.2.
 Violence